-Design & Technology
+GCSE Design & Technology

-GCSE Design & Technology is concerned primarily with the activity of designing and making of products and systems which are used by and manufactured in an industrialised society.
+GCSE Design & Technology is concerned primarily with the activity of designing and making products and systems which are used by and manufactured in an industrialised society.
 We seek to provide our students with an educational experience which places particular emphasis on the 'holistic' nature of Design and Technology.
+Students will practise combining scientific, geographic and historic theory and practical scenarios with innovative thinking to solve real world problems with design solutions.